plaurin84/plaurin84.github.io/_posts/2017-09-21-installing-pnda.markdown

 * Bare metal using OpenStack tools ([Ironic](https://wiki.openstack.org/wiki/Ironic) and [Heat](https://wiki.openstack.org/wiki/Heat))
 * Virtual Machine using [red-pnda](https://github.com/pndaproject/red-pnda)

-The Virtual Machine installation is not suited for production use, and only provides a minimal set of components for testing and development.
+The Virtual Machine installation is not suited for production use and only provides a minimal set of components for testing and development.

 For AWS, OpenStack and Bare metal, PNDA can be used for production.